Damiennsoh/Damiennsoh/README.md

 # Hi there, I'm John Doe!

-I'm a full-stack web developer with 5 years of experience in building web applications using JavaScript, React, Node.js, and MongoDB.
+I'm a software engineer with a passion for building high-quality web applications.
+I recently graduated from Birmingham City University with a Bachelor's degree in Computer Science and am eager to kick off my career in the tech industry.

 ## Skills